nrupatunga/nrupatunga.github.io/projects.md

 As shown in the figure, we first compute the gradient map.
-HOG descriptor is calculated for a window size of 64x128, by dividing it into 8x16 cells and in each cell we calculate the orientation of all pixels and form a 9-bin histogram of gradients.
+HOG descriptor is calculated for a window size of 64x128, by dividing it into 8x16 cells and in each cell we calculate the orientation of all pixels and form a magnitude weighted 9-bin histogram of gradients.
 These gradients are normalized by overlapping block size of 2x2 cells.
 Finally we concatenate all the orientations into a single vector of length 3780.
 For more deeper understanding of HOG, please refer to this nice